-The following first appeared as an October 2019 newsletter for the Feldenkrais Project email list.
+The following first appeared as a newsletter for the Feldenkrais Project email list.
 You can subscribe right here.

 It’s nearly Halloween, but bones aren’t just spooky!

 I had a kind of ‘a-ha’ moment.
 It was like ‘wow – my bones are alive!’
 Like a realization that they are a living part of me.